ronilaukkarinen/plaintasks-markdown/README.md

 ## Installation

-On a Mac, go to `Sublime Text → Preferences → Browse Packages`, then to `PlainTasks`, and drop the `tasks-markdown.hidden-tmTheme`-file there.
+On a Mac, go to `Sublime Text → Preferences → Browse Packages` and drop the `tasks-markdown.hidden-tmTheme` file to root folder.
 Then open the PlainTasks-Settings by going to `Sublime Text → Package Settings → PlainTasks → Settings – User` and paste the contents of the `PlainTasks.sublime-settings`-file into it.

 Restart Sublime Text and you are ready to roll.